zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-9/top-level-programs.md

 # Top-Level Programs

 In C# 9, a very intersting feature is introduced called **Top-level programs**.
-It is a simpler way to write your program on its top level such as, `Program.cs` file.
+It is a simpler way to write your program on its top-level such as, `Program.cs` file.

 Let's have a look into simple hello world example which you will see when you create a new console application from Visual Studio.